 Critical Illness insurance kicks in if you’re diagnosed with one of several life-threatening medical conditions.
 You don’t have to submit medical bills for reimbursement.
-Instead, the insurance policy pays you a lump sum.
+Instead, this Supplemental insurance policy pays you a lump sum.

 The average payment for an individual policy is $12,028 per claim.
 You can use the money however you need it most.
 That means it can go toward copays or your share of the hospital bill, but you can also use it for non-medical expenses.
 Maybe you have to travel to and from treatment centers, or you need to take time off work to recover.
 Critical Illness insurance can also be used for things like transportation costs and living expenses.

 Some of the medical conditions covered by Critical Illness insurance might include:

 - Heart attack